AfolasadeDada/Project-Maji-Ndogo/README.md

 6. Reference

 ## Introduction:
-The town of Maji Ndogo faces a severe water crisis, with limited access to clean and reliable water sources.
+The town  faces a severe water crisis, with limited access to clean and reliable water sources.
 This project aims to analyze data collected on water sources, water collection, and crime to gain insights into the challenges faced by the community.
 By leveraging SQL for data analysis and Power BI for visualization, the project aims to derive actionable insights to address the water crisis effectively.

 ## Data Preparation:
 - Data sourced from multiple sources including water quality reports, pollution tests, and visit logs to water sources.